-First and foremost my humble gratitude to them as without their encouragement and blessings moving forward may not have been possible nonetheless there are a few pointers from them which make me pity my own people as they are not yet aware of many things occurring in the world where my son resides.
+Nonetheless, there are a few pointers from them that make me pity my people as they are not yet aware of many things occurring in the autism world where my son resides.

-Here’s the most common statement that they tell us.
+This is the most common statement that I often hear :

 In this blog post, I would like to address this issue and oppose the statement.

-Given below are just a few life skills that Girish has been taught right from the time he started therapy which was from 16 months till today at the age of 8;
+Given below are just a few life skills that my ASD child, Girish has been taught right from the time he started therapy which was from 16 months till today at the age of 9;

 ♣ If you are surprised that he is taking a bite of his cookie and putting back in the bowl then it is because of our therapist patience and creativeness to teach him how to release things smoothly.
 Because Girish never knew to release things nicely as he only threw items.

 ♣ It was months of practice to teach him how to ‘request’ for a cookie.
-I also know many ASD kids even with hours of therapy they have the inability to convey to their caregiver that they are hungry and they are around 10.
+I also know many ASD kids even with hours of therapy they have the inability to convey to their caregiver that they are hungry and they are around 10 yrs old.

 ♣ Did you know that it was a part of ABA goal to teach Girish ‘how to ask for help’? because all he knew was to cry if he didn’t get anything.